shashibit6233/myStoreAutomationv0.1/README.md

 Project Title # myStoreAutomation

-Description : Login myStore web application and Update User details and Order T-Shirt Getting Started: These instructions will get you a copy of the project up and running on your local machine for testing purposes.
+Description : Login myStore web application and Update User details and Order T-Shirt.

+Getting Started: These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 Prerequisites